How to setup a simple blog with Nuxt.js

 I've been using platforms like WordPress and Jekyll while exploring JAMStack options too, but my preference for Vue.js led me to wonder if Nuxt might just be the thing since it has a module for that

-Nuxt is a Vue.js Framework that enables the creation of various types of websites, including static ones.
-Empowered with abstractions like routing, server-side rendering (SSR), and static site generation (SSG) and more.
+Nuxt is a Vue.js Framework for building websites, including static ones.
+It comes with routing, server-side rendering (SSR), static site generation (SSG) and more.

 The easy way to setup